 - Feel your cat’s ribs.
 The ribs shouldn’t be sticking out, but you should be able to feel them easily.
 If you have to press down at all, your cat is probably carrying excess fat.

 - Stroke the spine.
-Again, it shouldn’t be sticking out, but you should be able to feel it without pushing down.
+Again, it shouldn’t be sticking out, but you should be able to feel it without having to push down hard.

 Consequences of obesity

 Cats and obesity are not a good mix!
 Fit, active cats generally live longer than overweight cats.
 Sadly, they also often have a better quality of life.
 Being overweight increases a cat’s chances of developing heart disease, diabetes, arthritis, and urinary problems (including painful bladder stones).

 Obesity also leads to decreased activity, which in turn can eventually lead to feline depression.
-Owners may find it harder to spot signs of illness in an overweight cat, since decreased activity is also an early indicator of many other diseases.
+Owners may find it harder to spot signs of illness in an overweight cat since the decreased activity is also an early indicator of many other diseases.
 In an overweight, already inactive cat, this early sign is often easily missed.

 One of the keys to weight loss in cats is to get them moving.
 Easier said than done, I hear you say!
 Whether your feline friend is more of an indoor cat or they go outside often, there are many things you can do to encourage them to exercise more:

 Most cats love playing with toys, you just have to find one that suits yours.
 Squeaky balls, feathers on a stick, light pointers; there’s a huge variety on the market to choose from.
 You can even make some of your own!
 Be careful with laser pointers, as they can damage your cat’s eyes as well as cause frustration– try to end a laser pointer game with something your cat can actually catch!
-Aim to start with five minutes of play twice a day if you cat is overweight.
+Aim to start with five minutes of play twice a day if your cat is overweight.
 As their fitness improves, you can gradually increase this.